 In line with KAS A level entry requirements.

-Head of department: Raj Bhalsod
+Head of Department: Raj Bhalsod

 This is a course that will address the major challenges that face our society today.
 It will explore the way that art, architecture, fashion, photography, graphic design have both shaped and helped us understand the issues of the day.